No products in the cart.

 These snowboards are specifically built for the backcountry rider.
 Split-boards are designed to break into two separate halves for touring and uphill travel.
 But you need to have special bindings to use these boards.
 They are designed that once you have reached the top, you can easily reconnect the two halves and ride normally.

 But it’s always crucial to be very careful while using any of these boards for your absolute comfort while riding.
-The knowledge of the terrain and snow condition is crucial for your safety.
+Knowledge of the terrain and snow conditions is crucial for your safety.
 See our post on your backcountry necessities so you’ll always be prepared.

 This is another important factor to consider while shopping for snowboards.
 The board’s shape will determine a lot how you ride, do antics and generally how you enjoy the sport.
 Some can be ridden in one direction while other can work on both.
 You have a broad choice to choose from but here are the main shapes that you can find in the market: